juditacs/wordcount/README.md

 | 12 | bash/wordcount.sh | 34.92 | 40.51 | 10768 |

-# Format
+# The task

+The task is to split a text and count each word's frequency, then print the list sorted by frequency in decreasing order.
+Ties are printed in alphabetical order.

+## Details

-All programs should read from STDIN and write to STDOUT.
-The input is always encoded in UTF-8.
+* the input is read from STDIN
+* the input is always encoded in UTF-8
+* output is printed to STDOUT
+* break only on space, tab and newline (do not break on non-breaking space)
+* do not write anything to STDERR
+* the output is tab-separated
+* sort by frequency AND secondary sort in alphabetical order
+* try to write simple code with few dependencies

 The output should contain lines like this:

     freqword <tab> freq